Bushrod Washington Wilson

 Bushrod Washington "Bush" Wilson (1824–1900) was a pioneer, business leader, and local politician in the American state of Oregon.
-He is best remembered as one of the pioneer first citizens of the town of Corvallis, Oregon and as the founder of the Willamette Valley & Coast Railroad (WV&C), established in 1874.
+He is best remembered as one of the pioneering first citizens of the town of Corvallis, Oregon, and as the founder of the Willamette Valley & Coast Railroad (WV&C), established in 1874.

 Biography

 Early years

-Bushrod Washington Wilson was born July 18, 1824 at Columbia Falls, Maine, into a family which on his paternal side dated its American roots back to the immigration of Gowan Wilson from Scotland in 1657.
+Bushrod Washington Wilson was born July 18, 1824, at Columbia Falls, Maine, into a family which on his paternal side dated its American roots back to the immigration of Gowan Wilson from Scotland in 1657.
 His mother was a member of the Pineo family, which dated its North American roots back to French Huguenots who emigrated to Nova Scotia in 1617.

 When Wilson was 10 his father moved to New York City to work as a millwright.
 Bush went to school until he was 12, at which time he left to go to work at an early age, taking a job as an office boy for Cornelius Vanderbilt and making the acquaintance of young newspaper publisher Horace Greeley.
 The family would move again in 1838, this time to Illinois.

-Wilson's father remarried in 1840 and Bush did not get along with his new stepmother, causing him to leave home to make his own way in the world.
-He worked his way across the country from St. Charles, Illinois to New York City, returning to the city of his boyhood.
+Wilson's father remarried in 1840, and Bush did not get along with his new stepmother, causing him to leave home to make his own way in the world.
+He worked his way across the country from St. Charles, Illinois, to New York City, returning to the city of his boyhood.

 In October 1843, at the age of 19, Wilson joined the crew of a whaling ship out of New Bedford, Massachusetts, spending the next two and a half years at sea.
 The journey took him to the Society Islands in the South Pacific Ocean where he would remain for six months, followed by a season on the Northwest coast, where the ship on which he served would take 12,000 barrels of oil.
 From there he travelled to the Hawaiian Islands spending a season on the equator before returning again to the Northwest.

 After the end of his voyage he returned to New York City for a time, until the California Gold Rush of 1849, which motivated him to sail around the horn of South America to California to try his hand at mining.
 He arrived in San Francisco in July 1850 and spent just two weeks in the city before heading out to try his hand mining on the Yuba and American Rivers — losing money and falling ill in the process.

 Discouraged by the situation in California, Wilson sought to pursue greener pastures to the north, having heard promising things about mining opportunities upon the Umpqua River of the Oregon Territory.
-On October 15, 1850 he boarded the schooner Reindeer as a passenger and set out for the new opportunity.
+On October 15, 1850, he boarded the schooner Reindeer as a passenger and set out for the new opportunity.